balima78/these-R-nice/README.md

 - [easystats](https://github.com/easystats/easystats) - a collection of R packages, which aims to provide a unifying and consistent framework to tame, discipline, and harness the scary R statistics and their pesky models.

 - [tidyfst](https://cran.r-project.org/web/packages/tidyfst/index.html) - Tidy Verbs for Fast Data Manipulation.
 [Exemplo de uso](https://hope-data-science.github.io/tidyfst/articles/english_tutorial.html)

+- [ggquickeda](https://github.com/smouksassi/ggquickeda) - This R package/Shiny app is a handy interface to `ggplot2`/`table1`

+- [reactR](https://react-r.github.io/reactR/index.html) - provides a set of convenience functions for using `React` in R with `htmlwidget` constructor templates and local JavaScript dependencies.

+- [reactable](https://glin.github.io/reactable/index.html) - Interactive data tables for R, based on the `React Table` library and made with {reactR}.

+-[lazyrmd](https://github.com/hafen/lazyrmd) - The {lazyrmd} R package provides an R Markdown html output format that enables plot outputs in the document to be lazily loaded.

 ### Cheat sheet :newspaper: